Phil Cristian: With Cheap Trick 2008 - 2012

-Post Cheap Trick 2012-2018
+Post Cheap Trick 2012 - present

 In March 2012, Magic Cristian was informed that the band would tour without keyboards opening for Aerosmith on their Global Warming Tour.

 May 8, 2012 marked 30 years since Magic Cristian first stepped onstage with Cheap Trick.
 They performed for over 40,000 people along with Joan Jett and the Blackhearts and Chuck Berry at San Diego Stadium in San Diego, California May 8, 1982.

 On July 13, 2013, Cheap Trick performed with Magic Cristian and the Great Falls Symphony Orchestra in Great Falls, Montana.
 On August 31, 2013, Cheap Trick performed with Magic Cristian, the Ravinia Symphony Orchestra with Bennett Salvay conducting, Gingger Shankar's Indian Trio, The Mind Choir and special guest guitarist Jimmy Vivino in Chicago IL.
 They performed two albums, Sgt.
 Pepper's Lonely Hearts Club Band and Cheap Trick at Budokan.
 The same concert was performed again on September 11, 2013 in Puyallup, Washington, with the Tacoma Symphony Orchestra and guest guitarist Bill Lloyd.

 On Sunday October 12, 2014 Magic Cristian was invited to perform with Cheap Trick at the Parker Playhouse in Ft.
 Lauderdale Fl.

 On October 7, 2015 Cheap Trick was nominated for induction into the Rock and Roll Hall Of Fame.